8 unmissable movies about the Netherlands in WWII

 This is perhaps one of the most famous WWII movies to date.
 Released in 1977 and directed by Richard Attenborough, this movie features an all-star cast, including Sean Connery, Michael Caine, and Ryan O’Neale.

-The plot is based on the true story of Operation Market Garden, the Allies failed operation to speed up the end of World War II.
+The plot is based on the true story of Operation Market Garden: the Allies’ failed operation to speed up the end of World War II.

-Thousands of paratroopers were dropped over the Netherlands in an attempt to take the towns of Eindhoven, Nijmegen, and Arnhem before British forces arrived by land.
+Thousands of paratroopers were dropped over the Netherlands in an attempt to claim the towns of Eindhoven, Nijmegen, and Arnhem before British forces arrived by land.
 The movie itself is gigantic and mostly shot in the Netherlands.

 Where to watch it: Pathé Thuis